adryft-io/newreactions.io/README.md

 1. Portability between execution environments, such as AWS or Digital Ocean.
 2. Minimize divergence between development and production enviroments which streamlines continious deployment.
-3. Scalability --- new instances of microserices can be readily created.
+3. Scalability -- new instances of microservices can be readily created.

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/newreactions-architecture.png)